-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 3.
-Rate the LEA's progress in supporting staff to learn about each family's strengths, cultures, languages, and goals for their children: Full Implementation 4.
-Rate the LEA's progress in developing multiple opportunities for the LEA and school sites to engage in 2-way communication between families and educators using language that is understandable and accessible to families: Initial Implementation community.
-NOT REPORTED for 2020- 2021 3.
-Rate the LEA's progress in supporting staff to learn about each family's strengths, cultures, languages, and goals for their children: NOT REPORTED for 2020- 2021 4.
-Rate the LEA's progress in developing multiple opportunities for the LEA and school sites to engage in 2-way communication between families and educators using language that is understandable and accessible to families: NOT REPORTED for 2020-2021 3.
-Rate the LEA's progress in supporting staff to learn about each family's strengths, cultures, languages, and goals for their children: Full Implementation 4.
-Rate the LEA's progress in developing multiple opportunities for the LEA and school sites to engage in 2-way communication between families and educators using language that is understandable and accessible to families: Full Implementation Parent Survey- California Healthy Kids Survey 2019-2020 CA Healthy Kids Survey 2021-2022 CA Healthy Kids Survey Concerned about child's academic growth: Not at all
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 classified staff) to build trusting and respectful relationships with families.
+Full Implementation 2.
+Rate the LEA's progress in creating welcoming environments for all families in the community.
+Initial Implementation 3.
+Rate the LEA's progress in supporting staff to learn about each family's strengths, cultures, languages, and goals for their children.
+Full Implementation 4.
+Rate the LEA's progress in developing multiple opportunities for the LEA and school sites to engage in 2-way communication between families and educators using language that is understandable and accessible to families.
+Initial Implementation staff to learn about each family's strengths, cultures, languages, and goals for their children.
+Full classified staff) to build trusting and respectful relationships with families.
+Full Implementation 2.
+Rate the LEA's progress in creating welcoming environments for all families in the community.
+Full Implementation 3.
+Rate the LEA's progress in supporting staff to learn about each family's strengths, cultures, languages, and goals for their children.
+Full Implementation 4.
+Rate the LEA's progress in developing multiple opportunities for the LEA and school sites to engage in 2-way communication between families and educators using language that is understandable and accessible to families.
+Full Implementation

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Concerned about child's academic growth: Not at all concerned/slightly concerned 48.7% I feel a sense of belonging with my child's school community: Strongly agree/agree 53.6% I know how to communicate with my child's school: Strong agree/agree 80% Concerned about child's academic growth: Not at all concerned/slightly concerned 78% I feel a sense of belonging with my child's school community: Strongly agree/agree 89% I know how to communicate with my child's school: Strong agree/agree 89% concerned/slightly concerned 68.7% I feel a sense of belonging with my child's school community: Strongly agree/agree 73.6% I know how to communicate with my child's school: Strong agree/agree 90%
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Parent Survey Concerned about child's academic growth: Not at all concerned/slightly concerned 48.7% I feel a sense of belonging with my child's school community: Strongly agree/agree 53.6% I know how to communicate with my child's school: Strong agree/agree 80% Concerned about child's academic growth: Not at all concerned/slightly concerned 48.7% I feel a sense of belonging with my child's school community: Strongly agree/agree 53.6% I know how to communicate with my child's school: Strong agree/agree 80% 2023-24 Concerned about child's academic growth: Not at all concerned/slightly concerned 68.7% I feel a sense of belonging with my child's school community: Strongly agree/agree 73.6% I know how to communicate with my child's school: Strong agree/agree 90%